opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 == About Us ==

-We have developed the open-source [Opensheetmusicdisplay](https://opensheetmusicdisplay.org/): A library for rendering MusicXML in the browser using Vexflow.
+We have developed the open-source [OpenSheetMusicDisplay](https://opensheetmusicdisplay.org/): A library for rendering MusicXML in the browser using Vexflow.
-We have developed this plugin to make it as easy as possible for Wordpress users to use our library to render sheet music on their site.
+We created this plugin to make it as easy as possible for Wordpress users to use our library to render sheet music on their site.
 We hope you find this plugin useful, and if so, please consider sponsoring us or donating at our link above.
 Thank you!